VictoriaAjala/Ecommerce-website/README.md

 # Ecommerce-website
-A multipage responsive Ecommerce website using Html, CSS and Javascript
+A multipage responsive Ecommerce website built with Html, CSS and Javascript